Programs in Europe, Middle East and Africa

 No. You must not communicate directly with any of the small businesses, their CEOs or employees.
 Any entrant who contacts the small businesses directly will be disqualified from the Student Challenge.

-What is the assessment criteria?
+What are the assessment criteria?

 What is the timeline of the Student Challenge?